The Stratton Story: Cast

 Agnes Moorehead, who played the role of Monty Stratton's mother, was only seven years James Stewart's senior.

-Warner Bros. contract player Ronald Reagan sought the title role, but the studio refused to loan him to MGM because it believed that the film would be a failure.
+Warner Bros. contract player Ronald Reagan sought the title role, but the studio refused to lend him to MGM because it believed that the film would be a failure.

 Van Johnson was announced at one stage to play the lead.

 Historical inaccuracy

-The movie falsely indicates that Stratton's debut for the Chicago White Sox was part of a catastrophic 16–0 loss to the New York Yankees.
-However, Stratton's MLB debut occurred on Saturday, June 2, 1934 in a White Sox home game at Comiskey Park versus the Detroit Tigers.
+The movie indicates that Stratton's debut for the Chicago White Sox was part of a catastrophic 16–0 loss to the New York Yankees.
+However, Stratton's MLB debut occurred on Saturday, June 2, 1934, in a White Sox home game at Comiskey Park versus the Detroit Tigers.
 Detroit already held a 10–0 lead and had two runners on base when Stratton entered the game in relief with two outs in the sixth inning.
 Stratton retired the Tigers in that inning without any further runs scored.
-Over the game's final three innings, Stratton allowed two more runs (both earned) on four hits as the Tigers won 12–0.
+During the game's three final innings, Stratton allowed two more runs (both earned) on four hits as the Tigers won 12–0.
 It was Stratton's only major-league appearance of the 1934 season.